inlets/inlets.dev/blog/_posts/2024-02-05-access-all-your-ssh-servers-with-sshmux.md

 I've used the IP addresses of my machines on my local network in the `upstream` field.
 You can also use a DNS name here like `raspberrypi.local`, so long as you first add an extra in `/etc/hosts` such as `raspberrypi.local  172.10.0.101`.

+If you also want to expose the jumpbox in the list of upstreams, that's fine, but don't use the value `127.0.0.1`, instead use its local network IP address.

-Update inlets-pro on both your jump box and wherever you are going to run the client.
+Update inlets-pro on both your jumpbox and wherever you are going to run the client.
 You can use `inletsctl download` or `arakde get inlets-pro` to get the latest version.
 Alternatively, there's the [GitHub releases page](https://github.com/inlets/inlets-pro/releases).

-Run the `sshmux server` on the jump box:
+Run the `sshmux server` on the jumpbox:

 ```bash
 inlets-pro \